sayubi8/MyFirstRepo/README.md

 # MyFirstRepo
-This a simple bus ticket reservation system, where passenger reserve seats online
+This a simple bus ticket reservation system, where passenger reserve seats online.
+Passenger can also pay and cancel.